SigtunaGIS/castor-plugin/README.md

 Option | Type | Description
 ---|---|---
 `oauth2` | object | Set to `client` provided in oidc-plugin init callback - Required `exportLayer` | string | Origo layer used for exporting data to Castor.
-A layer with attributes for uuid or fnr to match with Castors API is required. - Required
+A layer with attributes for uuid or fnr to match with Castors api is required. - Required
 `exportGroupLayer` | string | Group layer containing exportLayer.
 Only if the export layer belongs to a origo group layer. - Optional
-`exportAttributes` | array | Attribute in exportLayer to match with Castors API properties ['key', 'name', 'uuid'].
+`exportAttributes` | array | Attribute in exportLayer to match with Castors api properties ['key', 'name', 'uuid'].
 Empty string if omitted. - Required
 `importLayerPadding` | array | Padding for added layer extent.
-Defaults to 200. - Optional `realestatePropertyName` | string | Property name in Castor API used to match with filterPropertyName from import layer. - Required
+Defaults to 200. - Optional `realestatePropertyName` | string | Property name in Castor api used to match with filterPropertyName from import layer. - Required
 `filterPropertyName` | string | Attribute name in import layer to match with realestatePropertyName from Castor, for example 'uuid'. - Required
 `mainIcon` | string | Icon showed in left menu, expands import/export features when clicked.
 `importIcon` | string | Icon for import from Castor.
 `exportIcon` | string | Icon for export to Castor.
-`castorImportGroupOptions` | object | Origo group options, this group is created on first import, if not defined in json. - Required
+`castorImportGroupOptions` | object | Origo group options, this group is created on first import, if not already defined in json. - Required
 `castorImportLayerOptions` | object | Origo layer options, layer name is suffixed with a number increased by 1 `_${castorLayerNumber}` for every import. - Required
 `castorEndpoint` | string | Url to Castor api endpoint. - Required `castorNoSelection` | string | Message showed in toaster if there is no selection. - Required